makeen-project/amazon-location-samples-ios/tracking-with-geofence-notifications/README.md

 This sample app demonstrates how to integrate AWS Location Service with an iOS application using Amazon Cognito for authentication and tracking location updates in real-time.
 It showcases the usage of Amazon Location Service's Tracking and Authentication SDKs to authenticate users and track their location on a map.

+Additional documentation for this sample application is available from the [Amazon Location Service documentation website](https://docs.aws.amazon.com/location/latest/developerguide/qs-ios-tracking.html).

 - **Tracking SDK**: [Amazon Location Service Tracking SDK](https://github.com/aws-geospatial/amazon-location-mobile-tracking-sdk-ios)
 - **Auth SDK**: [Amazon Location Service Authentication SDK](https://github.com/aws-geospatial/amazon-location-mobile-auth-sdk-ios)